 21yrs with SmithKline Beecham.
 Previously NED of several listed businesses.

 NED’s – Thomas Lander (25 yrs R&D in pharma), Stephen Smith (management accountant), Jeff Barton (VP licensing & acquisitions, Abbott)

 Allergy Thereapeutics plc (LON:AGY) this morning released their Interim Results for the 6 months ended 31st December 2017.
-A …
+A short …